nikhiln-code/koalaWorld/backend-go/README.md

 ## Backend Go

-This is the backend project for the Koala world project.
+This is the backend project for the Koala world Game.
-It hostst the services which are used by the frontend.
+It hostst the services which are used by the Game UI.

+# Game Assets:

+1. NFTs -> Partially done
+2. Game tokens -> to be done.

 ## It have Rest API's for the following services: